leonardo-lealfilho/portfolio/README.md

 ## [U.S. Accident Forecast per State Time Series](https://github.com/soccershowman/Springboard/blob/master/Capstone_3/README.md)

 * Uploaded a dataset with information about individual accidents.
-* Seclected the necessary columns and made date into datetype file.
+* Seclected the necessary columns and made date into datetime data type.
-* Created a 'Count' column.
-* Made each states into columns and the counted number of daily accidents in each one individually.
+* Transformed each state into columns and counted the daily number of accidents in each one individually.
 * Checked the data graphically for potential seasonality and/or trends.
 * Acquire orders using AutoArima for the ARIMA model.
-* Built individual ARIMA model for each states and saved them as dictionary to facilitate accessibility.
+* Built individual ARIMA model for each states and saved them as dictionary to make it easier to find them while making each state their own individual model.
 * Saved models results as a dataframe and analyzed them graphically.

 <p float="left">